A simple fix for an outdated problem

 New nearby development ~50m away

-Your objection window is already running.
+Your objection window may already be running.

 Why this exists